glennji/glennjicom-academic/content/about/index.md

 Somehow you've stumbled onto my (oft-ignored) website, and then have clicked on the "about" link to find out more about me – so thanks!!
 You probably won't find much of interest here I'm afraid, but you're welcome to have a poke around anyway.
 Let's see, what can I tell you about myself?

 > _A highly-motivated and intelligent computer scientist with a keen interest in all aspects of information technology and more than a decade of commercial experience in developing software, providing 24×7 support, establishing standards and building infrastructure.
 I like “big data” systems, resilient cloud infrastructure (AWS, GCP), machine learning and AI, and “speak” a couple of programming languages.
-I’m a Linux/UNIX_ otaku, _an open-source advocate (and occasional contributor) and a generally geeky kind of guy._
+I’m a Linux/UNIX オタク (although have now spent years in MacOS), an open-source advocate (and very occasional contributor) and a generally geeky kind of guy._

+(Yeah, I should probably update this, especially since I had a job interview once in which the lead engineer gave me a `vi` session and a problem statement and said "go for it".
+No IDE?
+What are we, savages?)

 I've a long list of hobbies, including science-fiction novels, motorcycles, camping, software engineering, devops, craft beer & brewing, robotics/electronics and boardgames.
 I've travelled a few places, although there are plenty more things I'd like to try.